TL;DR β the best trade show lead capture apps by what your team actually needs

 - Need to know who's worth talking to before the show? β Lensmor.

-- Running 5+ enterprise shows / year with a dedicated ops team? β Cvent or Captello.
+- Running 5+ enterprise shows / year with a dedicated ops team? β Cvent LeadCapture or Captello.

 Side-by-side feature comparison β Β· Pricing breakdown β